johnhenry/understate/readme.md

 ###Example

-This is a sample router
+This is an application that uses a sample router.

 ```javascript
 //File: sampleRouters.js